kevinblumenfeld/Posh365/365Tools/README.md

 Detailed help with examples can be found here:
 https://github.com/kevinblumenfeld/365Tools/blob/master/365Tools/docs/New-UserToCloud.md

-**Several more functions are included and will be detailed in the near future.**
+**Several more functions are included and their help will be detailed here in the near future.**